menu

 Demographics

 The people who call Frankewing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frankewing residents report their race to be White.
-Important ancestries of people in Frankewing include Scots-Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Frankewing include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Frankewing is English.
 Other important languages spoken here include German/Yiddish and Portuguese.